Skip to content

 Why did members of one family, in the same country, have to be divided by two ethnicities and two...

-Abductions in Colombo during the crisis
+Ransom-Driven Abductions in Colombo Amid the War

 In 2008, eleven wealthy Tamil youths were kidnapped from the Colombo area and subsequently...